zoeyg/public-write-ups/hack-the-box/travel.md

 htbip=$(ifconfig | grep "destination 10.10" | sed 's/.*destination //')
 echo "htb ip ${htbip}"

-# Doesn't really matter what this, as long as its consistent, but if you've got your own
+# Doesn't really matter what this is, as long as its consistent, but if you've got your own
 # server running you can verify it's being hit
 feed_url="http://${htbip}/feed.html"